haivx/ai-agent-goes-brrr/image-cropper/README.md

 pnpm zip
 ```

-The ZIP archive (`chrome-image-cropper.zip`) can be uploaded to the Chrome Web Store or shared directly.
+The ZIP archive (`image-cropper.zip`) can be uploaded to the Chrome Web Store or shared directly.

 ## Usage
 1. Click the extension action to open the popup.